CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 The Sliding Scale Approach

 California courts don’t require both types of unconscionability to be equally strong.
-If the contract formation was seriously flawed, only a little bit of substantive unfairness might be enough, and vice versa.
+If the contract formation was seriously flawed, only a little bit of substantive unfairness might be enough and vice versa.
 It’s a flexible framework that gives judges room to make practical decisions.

 Understanding both sides helps you evaluate whether your contract crosses the line.
 Next, let’s look at real-life examples that courts have flagged as unconscionable.
 These cases can help you spot similar issues in your agreements.